leewc/leewc.github.io/_posts/articles/2016-05-09-k-way-lazy-merge-sort.md

 ---

 Recently as part of my distributed systems assignment we were required to write a map-reduce framework that would perform Mergesort (or SortMerge) on a very large file.
 The central idea is to break the file up into chunks and then sort those chunks, before merging all the files into one.
+The project can be found [here](https://github.com/leewc/thrift-distributed-systems-projects/tree/master/a3-map-reduce).

 Initially I wrote a simple merge that would read in 2 files as buffered streams and output the sorted file as another file, continuing the process until we have one file left.
 After rereading the requirements I realized we actually have to perform a k-way merge sort, where k is the number of files to read from in each merge process.